aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/diagrams/case-02-dns-resolution-failure.md

 This diagram shows the DNS-specific logic: IP connectivity works, name resolution fails, DNS settings are checked or corrected, the DNS cache is flushed, and access is verified.

+This diagram shows how to troubleshoot a DNS issue where internet connectivity works by IP address, but websites cannot be reached by name.
+It follows the process from testing `ping 8.8.8.8`, checking DNS resolution with `ping google.com` and `nslookup`, correcting DNS settings, flushing the DNS cache, and verifying that websites load again.

 ---

 ```mermaid